fanonxr/G4-design-patterns/README.md

   #### negatives
   * restricts to n amount of objects to be create
   * Restricting object creation is not a good practice

+  # Command Pattern
+  Definition: “Encapsulate a request as an object, thereby
+              letting you parameterize clients with different
+              requests, queue or log requests, and support undo-able operations.”

+  #### Problem command pattern is addressing
+  * Need to issue requests to objects without knowing anything about the operation being requested or the receiver of the request.
+  * You want to encapsulate groups of commands that control certain functionalities/behaviors together so that all of the details about sequence of commands are hidden from the client-side by encapsulating method invocation.

+  #### Solution
+  definition.
+Encapsulate the request as an object in order to hide the behaivor of the request from the client.
+  Supports different types of request and undo operations.

+  #### Benefits
+  * Flexible enough to add new commands to be executed
+  * Decouples the invoker from the execution method
+  * Easy to transport Commands

+  #### Negatives
+  * an large of amount of classes and objects can be created
+  * if implemented incorrectly, simple becomes an Facade implementation